l-pettersson/dependency-calculator/README.md

 ### Key Components

 - **NpmVersionCalculator**: Implements the MCTS algorithm for version optimization
-- **NpmClient**: Interfaces with the NPM registry API to fetch package metadata
+- **NpmService**: Interfaces with the NPM registry API to fetch package metadata
-- **CveClient**: Retrieves vulnerability data from the National Vulnerability Database
+- **CveService**: Retrieves vulnerability data from the National Vulnerability Database
 - **NpmVersionMatcher**: Handles semantic version matching and constraint resolution
 - **Cache Services**: SQLite-based caching to reduce API calls and improve performance